 Note – Some quotes provided are for medically underwritten policies.

-30 year term is an ideal policy in many circumstances.
+A 30-year term policy is ideal in many circumstances.
 However, sometimes a different policy would be a better fit.
 Consider 3 examples:

 - A married couple has two children, ages 14 and 16.
 They want to financially protect their children through college.
-They decide to each purchase a 20 year term policy.
+They decide to each purchase a 20-year term life insurance policy.

 - A person would like to leave a charitable gift to their college alma mater through life insurance proceeds.
-Since the need for the life insurance proceeds does not end, they choose to purchase a permanent policy.
+Since the need for the life insurance proceeds does not end, they choose to purchase a permanent or whole life insurance policy.

 Term life insurance is highly affordable.
 You can secure a large face amount for low monthly payments.

 - Prepare – in order to be ready for your life insurance application and interview, have important information easily available.
-This includes, your basic information (DOB, SSN, etc.), your medical history, your occupation, and beneficiary information.
+This includes the basic information listed above (your medical history, your occupation, beneficiary information, etc.).

 To get started, simply fill out our free instant quote.